History of Islam: Umayyad Caliphate

 The Umayyad dynasty (or Ommiads), whose name derives from Umayya ibn Abd Shams, the great-grandfather of the first Umayyad caliph, ruled from 661 to 750 CE.
 Although the Umayyad family came from the city of Mecca, Damascus was the capital.
 After the death of Abdu'l-Rahman ibn Abu Bakr in 666, Muawiyah I consolidated his power.
 Muawiyah I moved his capital to Damascus from Medina, which led to profound changes in the empire.
 In the same way, at a later date, the transfer of the Caliphate from Damascus to Baghdad marked the accession of a new family to power.

 As the state grew, the state expenses increased.
 Additionally the Bayt al-mal and the Welfare State expenses to assist the Muslim and the non-Muslim poor, needy, elderly, orphans, widows, and the disabled, increased, the Umayyads asked the new converts (mawali) to continue paying the poll tax.
 The Umayyad rule, with its wealth and luxury also seemed at odds with the Islamic message preached by Muhammad.
 All this increased discontent.
 The descendants of Muhammad's uncle Abbas ibn Abd al-Muttalib rallied discontented mawali, poor Arabs, and some Shi'a against the Umayyads and overthrew them with the help of the general Abu Muslim, inaugurating the Abbasid dynasty in 750, which moved the capital to Baghdad.
-A branch of the Ummayad family fled across North Africa to Al-Andalus, where they established the Caliphate of Córdoba, which lasted until 1031 before falling due to the Fitna of al-Andalus.
+A branch of the Umayyad family fled across North Africa to Al-Andalus, where they established the Caliphate of Córdoba, which lasted until 1031 before falling due to the Fitna of al-Andalus.
 The Bayt al-mal, the Welfare State then continued under the Abbasids.